Geirr Tveitt: Later years and death

-In spite of Tveitt's glorious successes internationally, the contemporary Norwegian establishment remained aloof.
-Following the upheaval of the Second World War, anything that resembled nationalism or purism was quickly disdained by the Establishment.
-Tveitt's aesthetic and music were fundamentally unfashionable.
-Tveitt struggled financially and became increasingly isolated.
-He spent more and more time at the family farm in Kvam, keeping his music to himself – all manuscripts neatly filed in wooden chests.
-The catastrophe could therefore hardly have been any worse when his house burned to the ground in 1970.
-Tveitt despaired – the original manuscripts to almost 300 opuses (including six piano concertos and two concertos for Hardanger fiddle and orchestra) were reduced to singed bricks of paper – deformed and inseparable.
-The Norwegian Music Information Centre agreed to archive the remains, but the reality was that 4/5 of Tveitt's production was gone.
-Tveitt now found it very difficult to compose and gradually succumbed to alcoholism.
-Several commentators imagine that his many hardships contributed to these conditions.
-Tveitt died in Norheimsund, Hardanger, reduced and largely embittered, with little hope for the legacy of his professional work.
+In spite of Tveitt's glorious successes internationally, the contemporary Norwegian establishment never recognized him.
+Following the upheaval of World War II, anything that resembled nationalism or purism was quickly disdained by the establishment.
+Because of this Tveitt struggled financially and became increasingly isolated, spending more and more time at the family farm in Kvam and keeping his music to himself.
+His condition was worsened when his house burned to the ground in 1970.
+Tveitt despaired – the original manuscripts to almost 300 opuses (including six piano concertos and two concertos for Hardanger fiddle and orchestra) were destroyed in the fire.
+The Norwegian Music Information Centre agreed to archive the remains, but most of Tveitt's production was gone.
+Tveitt now found it very difficult to compose and gradually fell into alcoholism.
+Tveitt died in Norheimsund, Hardanger, largely embittered, with little hope for the legacy of his professional work.

 Controversy

-One of the most controversial areas of Tveitt's career is his affiliation with the so-called Neo-Heathenistic movement, which centered around the Norwegian philosopher Hans S. Jacobsen (1901–1980) in the 1930s in Oslo.
-This is a topic that frequently returns in Norwegian public debate.
+One of the most controversial areas of Tveitt's career is his affiliation with the Neo-Heathenistic movement, which centered around the Norwegian philosopher Hans S. Jacobsen (1901–1980) in the 1930s in Oslo.
 Jacobsen's main thesis, inspired by the theories of the German theologist Jakob Wilhelm Hauer, was the total refutation of Christianity in favour of a new heathen system based upon Norse mythology and the Edda poetry.
 The movement rejected Christianity and sought to re-introduce the Norse pre-Christian system of belief – the adoration of Odin, Thor and Balder.
 Jacobsen later became a member of Nasjonal Samling ('National Assembly'), which led the interim, pro-Hitler puppet government during the German occupation of Norway.
-Even though Geirr Tveitt displayed a deep interest in the theories of the movement, he never enrolled as a member of Nasjonal Samling.
+Even though Geirr Tveitt displayed a deep interest in the theories of the movement, he never enrolled as a member of the Nasjonal Samling.
 His preoccupation with Jacobsen's thinking however, materialised in conspicuous ways; for example, Tveitt invented his own non-Christian timeline based upon the arrival of Leif Erikson in what is now Canada.
 Traces of Antisemitism are often found in his correspondence from the 1930s.
 The Neo-Heathen system of thought found its way into Tveitt's music; his perhaps most intensely such composition is the ballet Baldur's Dreams.
-In it, one could argue, Tveitt seeks to establish a link between this world – its creation, cycle and dwellers – and the eternal battle between the benevolent heathen Norse gods and their opponents, the evil jotuns.
+In it Tveitt seeks to establish a link between this world – its creation, cycle and dwellers – and the eternal battle between the benevolent heathen Norse gods and their opponents, the evil jotuns.
 Tveitt began work on the ballet whilst studying in Leipzig, where it was first performed on 24 February 1938.
 There Baldur's Dreams became a remarkable success, and performances were later given in Berlin, Tübingen, Bergen and Oslo.